 So even if you are using the same size crochet hook and yarn as your best friend, your garment could end up way smaller or larger than theirs!

-To measure the gauge you will need to crochet a ‘swatch’.
-This is a small square of crochet fabric, made using the stitch you will be using for your garment or accessory.
+To measure the crochet gauge, you will need to make a ‘swatch’.
+This is a small square of crochet fabric made using the stitch you will be using for your garment or accessory.

-How To Correct Gauge with Crochet Hook Sizes
+How To Fix Gauge with Crochet Hook Sizes

 - If you have more stitches than needed per 4”(10cm), your finished item will be too small.
 You should try using a larger crochet hook.